270 bodies recovered from Sierra Leone mudslide: mayor

 "We have a total of 270 corpses which we are now preparing for burial," Freetown mayor Sam Gibson told reporters outside city hall.

-A mass burial today will free up space for more bodies in the central morgue, which is overloaded, a Reuters witness said.
+"I've been looking for my aunt and her two children, but so far no word about them," said Mohamed Jalloh, crying.
+He said he feared the worst.

-Rescue centers have been set up around the capital to register and assist victims, he said in a television address on Monday evening.
+President Koroma said in a television address on Monday evening that rescue centers had been set up around the capital to register and assist victims.

+Bulldozers dug through mud and rubble at the foot of Mount Sugar Loaf, where many residents had been asleep when part of the mountainside collapsed.
+The government said a number of illegal buildings had been erected in the area.

-Reporting by Christo Johnson; Additional reporting by Umaru Fofana; Writing by Nellie Peyton; Editing by Ralph Boulton
+Writing by Nellie Peyton; additional reporting by Kieran Guilbert; Editing by Ralph Boulton